link00000000/battle-bot/README.md

 Anything saved to the logs will be shown in the console also

-Run minimized.bat to start minimized to taskbar

 ## Installation
-Simply download and extract the .zip file and run "Battle Bot"
+Simply download and extract the .zip file and run "Battle Bot.exe"

 ## Commands List
   • !bf4 <server name> | Gets server information.

   • !bf4list | Lists the servers currently in the database.

   • !bf4add <server name> <server url> | Adds a server to the database.

   • !bf4remove <server name> | Removes a server from the database.

   • !bf4delete <server name> | Removes a server from the database.

   • !bf4rename <server name> <new name> | Renames a server in the database.

+  • !bf4rename <server name> <new name> | Renames a server in the database.

   • !bf4help | Shows this list.

+  • !bf4git | Links to the github repository.

+  • !bf4github | Links to the github repository.

 ## Credits
 link00000000